-3 years ago, I had a very shit day that I still remember very dearly.
-So how come that I am so fond of a day that did not go all that well at all?
+Three years ago, I had a very shit day that I still remember very dearly.
+So how come I am so fond of a day that did not go all that well at all?
 Well, I love to explain it to you in this article.

 Up to that day, I was traveling around Botswana for two weeks.
 A group trip with people unknown to me, save for my sister.
 Of course, that day, I did not consider them strangers anymore as traveling together for two weeks and running from hippos bonds you.

-Walking, boat, and car safari was the biggest part of our days up to that point.
+Walking, boat, and car safari was the most significant part of our days up to that point.
 Mostly we were in the wilderness, except for the evening before this day.

 That day we were in Maun.
 Still sleeping in tents, but more comfortable ones than we had on the rest of the trip.
-The biggest commodity for me was Wi-Fi, though, because that meant a connection home.
+The most significant commodity for me was WiFi, though, because that meant a connection home.

-I made the trip without my girlfriend as I booked it right before I started dating her.
+I made the trip without my girlfriend as I booked it right before dating her.
 However, several months later, being away from her was already hard.